AvolitesLtd/TitanManual/docs/system-settings/the-system-menu.md

 The Wipe menu erases the current show.
 This is the same as the \[New Show\] option on the Disk menu, but is provided here for old fashioned Avolites users who are used to it being on the System menu.

-The \[Wipe Visualiser Patch\] option will erase all fixtures from the visualiser without affecting the current show.

 Triggers
 --------